 UPW measurement methodologies-General test methodologies for monitoring contaminants in UPW are indicated in the Figure YE1 below.
 Over the past few years the ITRS UPW team has benchmarked many advanced UPW systems to determine water quality.
 The 2007 benchmark effort includes Non Volatile Residue Monitoring and particles by SEM with a novel sample collection method.
 Past benchmark efforts have identified the inadequacy of some measurement methodologies to quantify contaminants in UPW.
 The following analytical methods are not sensitive to present levels of contamination in UPW: resistivity, total oxidizable carbon, inorganic anions, and organic ions, as well as some organic species.
 Speciation of organics has been limited by these methods.
 Sensitivity of the following methods is presently adequate: viable bacteria, dissolved gasses, and metals.
-While particle measurement is not adequately sensitive to validate quality at the critical dimension it continues to be a valuable tool to detect filtration failures.
+While particle measurement is generally not adequately sensitive at the critical dimension it may be technically sound to extrapolate particle size and concentration data to the critical dimension.
+Benchmarking has shown this size distribution to be unique to a particular UPW system and/or measurement technique.
+Each user of the Roadmap is advised to determine a particle distribution for their fab empirically.
+Benchmarking has indicated a log: log distribution relationship with slopes from -1 to -5.
+A more complete treatment of UPW concerns is covered in the supplemental material of this chapter online, where also a conversion tool can be found.

 Parameter Measured (POD/POC) Test Method

 Resistivity Online Electric cell

 Viable bacteria Lab Incubation

 TOC Online Conductivity/CO 2

-Inorganic anions and NH 4 + Lab lon chromatography
+Inorganic anions and NH4+ Lab lon chromatography

 Organic ions Lab lon chromatography

 Other organics Lab Various, e.g., ES TOF, ICP-MS

 Reactive silica Online or lab Colorimetric

 Dissolved N 2 Online Electric cell

 Total silica Lab ICP-MS or GFAAS

 Particle monitoring Online Light scatter

 Particle count Lab SEM-capture filter at various pore sizes

 Cations, anions, metals Lab Ion chromatography, ICP-MS

 Dissolved O 2 Online Electric cell